moeezgujr/hrm/replit.md

 - **Onboarding System**: Multi-step interactive process including psychometric assessments and a public pre-access portal.
 - **Psychometric Testing**: Five professional test categories with advanced scoring.
 - **Social Media Manager**: Centralized platform for connecting and managing social media accounts (Facebook, Instagram, Twitter/X, LinkedIn, TikTok, YouTube) with unified analytics dashboard, account status tracking, and performance metrics monitoring.
-- **Meeting Matters Studio**: A content creation and marketing management platform with:
+- **Q361 Studio**: A content creation and marketing management platform with:
     - **Studio Meetings & CEO Presentations**: Weekly presentation and planning system featuring a real-time dashboard with customizable sections (stored in DB) and a professional presentation view with continuity tracking that displays the previous meeting's completed work items for context and follow-up.
     - **Creative Briefs**: Workflow for creative projects with template-based system and status tracking.
     - **Asset Library**: Centralized media management with metadata tracking.